parkerdavis1/agave-portfolio/content/projects/evs/index.md

   - [Removes horse from events during cooldown period and alerts user of these changes](https://github.com/opportunity-hack/evs/pull/43)
   - [Prevents horse from being scheduled to new events during cooldown period](https://github.com/opportunity-hack/evs/pull/47)
 - [Added feature to allow the creation of events on multiple dates](https://github.com/opportunity-hack/evs/pull/54)
+- Added automated testing
+- UX improvement allowing a user's height to be inputed in feet and inches, with error handling, validation, and processing that links the two input fields.

 ## Recognition